 Brushes tend to wear out or get damaged over a year of painting.
 Fresh new brushes are always welcome.
-There are hundreds of brushes to choose from for watercolour, acrylics or oils.
+There are hundreds of brushes to choose from for watercolors, acrylics, or oils.

 Water brushes are also a great gift for artists.
-They are easy to carry and have the water in the brush.
-Water brushes are great for plein air painting or traveling.
+They are easy to carry and have water in the brush.
+Water brushes are great for Plein air painting or traveling.
 They also make great stocking stuffers.

 2. Gifts for Drawing Artists